Peeragogy/Peeragogy.github.io/practice.md

 summary, distinct from other project communications, that makes current activities comprehensible to people who may not have been following all of the details.
-In addition, project members should keep other informative resources like the landing page, , and documentation up to date.
+In addition, project members should keep other informative resources like the landing page, **Roadmap**, and documentation up to date.
 Ensure that these resources accurately represent the facts on the ground, and check empirically to see if they really show interested parties how they can get involved.